artefactual/atom-docs/admin-manual/installation/linux.rst

    sudo apt-get install mysql-server-5.5

 During the installation, you will be prompted to set a password for the default administrator user (root).
-If you are setting one, please note it down as you are going to need it :ref:`later <create-the-database-linux>`.
+We strongly recommend you to use a strong password and please not it down as you are going to need it :ref:`later <create-the-database-linux>`.

 .. _linux-dependency-elasticsearch: